Deploying a YDB cluster on virtual or bare-metal servers

 WantedBy=multi-user.target

-Run YDB storage on each node:
+Run the service on each static YDB node:

 sudo systemctl start ydbd-storage